FHIR/FSHSchool/content/docs/_index.md

 * If you already have an Implementation Guide and want to switch over to FSH, consult the [GoFSH documentation](docs/gofsh).

 * If you are looking for specific information, you can search the documentation using the search box in the upper right corner.

-{{% alert title="Warning" color="warning" %}}
-Search will return hits in both the current and legacy (pre-1.0) documentation.
-Legacy documentation is flagged by a warning on the page and a salmon-colored background.
-{{% /alert %}}